5 Adirondack Attractions You'll Want to Add to Your Lake George Fall Visit

 Experience the vivid fall colors from high above with Gore Mountain's scenic skyrides.
 Don't stop there with the fall fun at Gore, though - they also offer downhill and cross-country mountain biking trails, hikes with informative signage, a mountaintop labyrinth, and disc golf.

-While some of Ausable Chasm's activities have been postponed for the 2020 season the Riverwalk is open!
+Ausable Chasm's Riverwalk is a fabulous way to get your fall foliage on!
 Your guide walks you along the river with chasm walls as high as 150 feet surrounding you.
 As with Fort Ticonderoga, this fall attraction is steeped in history, dating back to 1870, which is before the Winter Olympic Games, before Miracle on Ice, and before the Adirondack Park was even established.

 Sleigh rides in the winter, a petting zoo in the summer, wagon rides and much more in the fall - that's what you can look forward to at Country Dreams Farm in Plattsburgh.
 Although this attraction is the farthest on our list from Lake George at 1 hour and 35 minutes, you can easily make a day of it with all they have to offer.

 If you're looking for a family-friendly fall excursion this is a great pick - their corn maze is designed to be accommodating for all ages, but at the same time you can expect a challenge at every corner!
 Explore the maze, take a horse-drawn wagon ride, and choose the perfect pumpkin to bring home out of their pumpkin patch.
-They're open 10am to 5pm daily.
+Find them on Facebook for the latest hours - and check out their haunted maze while you're at it!

-New at Adirondack Adventure Center in Lake Luzerne for 2020 is whitewater rafting!
-Their "fall leaf peeping season" starts Labor Day Weekend with Class III whitewater rapids and goes through October 11, 2020.
+Adirondack Adventure Center in Lake Luzerne now offers whitewater rafting!
+Their "fall leaf peeping season" typically starts Labor Day Weekend with Class III whitewater rapids and goes through Columbus Day Weekend (not including Monday).
 As with Gore, you'll want to make a reservation to enjoy the foliage before the season ends!

 Whitewater rafting trips are about two hours from start to finish, and the Sacandaga gets a constant flow of 4,000 cubic feet of water per second for rafting trips.
 And, a bonus: This reputable business also offers lazy river tubing and treetop adventures, and you can book adventure combos to save money.
-Adirondack Adventure Center is 10 to 15 minutes from Lake George.« Back to the Fall Guide
+Adirondack Adventure Center is 10 to 15 minutes from Lake George.